oren/oren.github.io/articles/liberating-structures/examples/README.md

 * Nine Whys + Min Specs + Ecocycle + Panarchy
 * Nine Whys + Social Network Webbing + 15% Solutions + Troika Consulting
 * Celebrity Interview + Min Specs + Ecocycle

+## Increase innovation of a large organization

+### 1. Introduction
+* **Time:** 5 min
+* **Why?** Share the challenge and the purpose of the session.
+* **Challenge:** Working from home might impact our ability to innovate.
+* **Objective 1:** Generate mechanisms that fuel innovation.

+### 2. Impromptu Networking
+* **Time:** 20 min
+* **Why?** Rapidly share challenges and expectations while building new connections.
+* **How:** 3 sessions, each one 4 minutes with random pair.
+Ask each other: "Have you ever worked in or heard of an open source project or environment where everyone came up with product or process ideas?
+What was about this environment that made it so good?
+Go wild!
+There are no bad ideas."

+### 3. 1-2-4-all
+* **Time**: 20 min
+* **Why?** Engage everyone simultaneously in generating questions/ideas/suggestions.
+* **How:** Write down by yourself, in pairs, and in 4s.
+Each group of 4s write item on a shared document: "what one thing we must do to become more innovative?".
+* **Output**: quip document with 25 mechanisms that fuels innovation or product ideas.

+### (Optional) 4.
+What, so what? now what?
+(W3)
+* **Time:** 20 minutes
+* **Why?** Together, look back on progress to-date and decide what adjustments are needed
+* **How?** 3 sessions, each one 3 minutes with 5 people.
+  * Session 1: "What happened?
+What did you notice, what facts or observations stood out?"
+  * Session 2: "Why is that important?
+What patterns or conclusions are emerging?
+What hypotheses can I/we make?"
+  * Session 3: "Now what?
+What actions make sense?"
+* **Output:** action items or mechanisms to dive deep into.